hemisemidemipresent/cyberquincy/parser/README.md

 3. Use `try-catch` as done so in the above example:

    i.
 Catch a `ParsingError` and provide the user with the list of errors encountered by the `CommandParser`: `parsingError.parsingErrors.join('\n')`

    ii.
 Bubble up any other type of error

 <a name="simplified"></a>
 #### The Above in Simpler Terms

-So you know how you have a long list of arguments? its in the array `args`.
+So you know how commands can take a long list of arguments?
+It's in the array `args`.
 The parser basically helps to parse all that raw user input.

-first you define a variable.
+First you define a variable.
 In the example above its called `parsed`.
 You let that either be a `CommandParser.parse()` or `CommandParser.parseAnyOrder()`.

 You first put `args` inside the function.
 Then you put in your parsers.
 How?
 Lets say you want an optional parser for a mode, e.g. like in `q!income`, you don't need a mode, but the mode matters. you then put in `new OptionalParser()` into the function.